This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

-A recumbent bike is a bicycle which places a rider in a laid back reclining position.
+A recumbent bike is a bicycle that places a rider in a laid-back reclining position.
 Unlike traditional bikes, recumbent bikes have a bucket seat and a backrest.
 The foot pedals are in front of you.
 The rider’s weight is distributed over a larger area, supported by the back and buttocks.

 What muscles does a recumbent bike work?
 When you use this equipment, you are exercising various muscles in your body including the glutes (butt muscles), quads (front thigh muscles), hamstrings (back of the upper thighs), calves (lower back part of the legs), and the abs (abdominal muscles).